Jamaica College: Seamanship

 The school continues to broaden the exposure to the students by entering into a memorandum of understanding with the Caribbean Maritime Institute of Jamaica to offer courses and career opportunities in the nautical industry.

 STEAM Infusion Project

 On 27 January 2021 the school launched its STEAM Infusion Project through the sponsorship and benevolence of Dr. Joseph Tait Class of '53.
 Dr. Tait is a member of the Jamaica College Old Boys Association of New York Chapter.
-This first in the nation USD 500,000 (JMD 72 million) signature initiative, with a clarion call of ‘Going Beyond Borders’, will infuse and integrate a culture of STEAM education into the Jamaica College academic curriculum.
+This first in the nation US$500,000 (JMD 72 million) signature initiative, with a clarion call of ‘Going Beyond Borders’, will infuse and integrate a culture of STEAM education into the Jamaica College academic curriculum.
 Building on the strategic and pioneering work of JCOBA-NY, the STEAM Infusion Project is a timely spark and technological foundation to deliver a world-class STEAM curricula at Jamaica College, thus heralding a pivotal interchange towards a 21st Century model for education in Jamaica.